lsuxrstudio/xrstudioguides/timecode-sync/README.md

 ##### `Step 4.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 We have setup the **BlackMagic Decklink** card so that any of the **SDI** connectors can be inputs or outputs.
 It recognizes that we are using channel 1 as an input and channel 2 as an output.
+You have to click every single connector number in Desktop Video Setup and change their connector mapping to `SDI # In or Out`.

 ![show input and output setting in black magic deckink card](images/decklinkSettings.jpg)